gisgraphy/gisgraphy-docker/README.md

   ```
   docker build -t gisgraphydump --build-arg PGPASSWORD=mdppostgres --build-arg BASE_IMAGE=gisgraphyofficial .
   ```
+  note : that it can take a while (the first message 'Sending build context to Docker daemon..' can also take a while)

   * You will get an image named 'gisgraphydump' with the data.
   * If you want to export the container, you can optionnaly use the script named exportandcompresscontainer.sh